Gbxbro/gbxbro.github.io/README.md

-Multipage layout with preprocessor SCSS.
+Multipage adaptive and responsive layout with preprocessor SCSS.
 Native JS for modal windows